purescript/survey/SKETCH.md

 Type: select all that apply (optional)

-- I don't use current main
+- I don't use any custom fork
 - Out of habit
 - For a particular language feature or set of language features I need
 - I like to have access to all the latest features